A. Coming judgment on Israel.

 i.
 It is easy to imagine that the people of Judah and Israel thought this was unfair.
 They looked around at the pagan nations surrounding them and saw that they were even more corrupt than themselves.
 Nevertheless, the principle stands: For the time has come for judgment to begin at the house of God (1 Peter 4:17).
 However, we also do well to remember the second part of that verse: And if it begins with us first, what will be the end of those who do not obey the gospel of God?

 a.
-I will make Samaria a heap of ruins in the field: Micah prophesies the coming judgment on Samaria, the capital city of Israel.
-This was fulfilled in 722 b.c. when Samaria fell to the Assyrians and was completely destroyed.
+I will make Samaria a heap of ruins in the field: Micah prophesied the coming judgment on Samaria, the capital city of Israel, the kingdom of the ten northern tribes.
+This was fulfilled in 722 B.C. when Samaria fell to the Assyrians and was completely destroyed.

 b.
-All her pay as a harlot shall be burned with the fire: Micah combines the ideas of idolatry and spiritual adultery.
-Money spent on idols and their worship will be brought to nothing when the mighty army of the Assyrians destroys Samaria.
+All her pay as a harlot shall be burned with the fire: Micah combined the ideas of idolatry and spiritual adultery.
+Money spent on idols and their worship would be brought to nothing when the mighty army of the Assyrians would destroy Samaria.

 i.
 “Golden images, of such monetary value yet so spiritually and politically worthless, were constructed from the wages of cult prostitutes.
 The conquerors will break them up and use the money to repeat the same cycle.
 Only the heart of depraved man could worship gods like that!”
 (Waltke)

 1. (8-9) The agony of announcing judgment on the nation of Judah.

 I will go stripped and naked;

 I will make a wailing like the jackals

 It has come to the gate of My people–